bacardi55/gtl/README.md

 date_format = "Mon 02 Jan 2006 15:04 MST"
 # Log file:
 log_file = "/dev/null"
+# Optional: Highlight when text is found in content.
+# Separate values by a coma, eg:
+# highlights = "@bacardi55, @bacardi, anything"
 ```

 By default, gtl will look for ~/.config/gtl/gtl.toml .
 It will create it if needed.